BestTimesToVisit.com Logo

 Grab (Ride-hailing App)

-Tip:Download the Grab app before you arrive.
-Always confirm your driver and car details match the app before getting in.
-Peak hours (morning and evening commutes) can see surge pricing, so factor that in.
-Don't be afraid to negotiate politely if the driver suggests a fixed price instead of using the meter, though this is rare with Grab.
+Tip:Download the app before you arrive.
+Always confirm the license plate and driver's face match the app details.
+Be aware that surge pricing can occur during peak hours or bad weather.
+Don't be afraid to negotiate if the driver suggests a fixed price without using the meter – Grab is meant to be metered.

 Local Buses (Rapid Penang)

-A quintessential Penang experience, trishaws offer a leisurely and iconic way to see the sights within Georgetown's heritage zone.
-They are perfect for short, scenic rides when you want to soak in the atmosphere at a slower pace.
+A quintessential Penang experience, trishaws offer a slow, charming way to see the heritage streets of George Town.
+They are best for short, leisurely rides and photo opportunities.

-Cost:Negotiate the price before you start your journey.
-Expect around MYR 20-40 for a 30-60 minute tour.
+Cost:Negotiate the price beforehand.
+Expect around RM20-30 for a 30-minute tour.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.